-When small bubbles are around the edges of the pot and water is almost boiling, discard the kombu.
-You can also skim the foam to make very nice clear broth.
+- When small bubbles are around the edges of the pot and water is almost boiling, discard the kombu.
+You can also skim the foam to make a very nice clear broth.
 When boiling, turn down the heat.

-When all the clams open up, add sake.
-Taste the soup and add pinch of kosher salt if needed.
+- When all the clams open up, add sake.
+Taste the soup and add a pinch of kosher salt if needed.
 The clams will get chewy and hard when you cook for a long time, so turn off the heat and serve.

 - Keep the leftovers in an airtight container and store in the refrigerator for 2-3 days.